robwilhelmsson/project-1/README.md

 * Collision detection
 * Accidentally calling the request animation frame again and then the game running at double speed.
 * I eventually used images made in illustrator to add a few items that did not need to move on the screen.
 This made the code a little cleaner to deal with without having to create html elements which was a tad difficult with canvas.
+* I had to put the startscreen background image in the javascript file as it would not laod in the css file.
+I think this was due to the background image changing on different level conditions.

 ### Next Time
 * I would like to make sprites to show moving animation.